 Discussion | Environment & Nature, Food & Drink, Health & Medicine, Science

-Join Professor Sarah Bridle and former MP Julian Huppert on World Food Day, today, for a conversation about food and climate change.
+Join Professor Sarah Bridle and former MP Julian Huppert on World Food Day, the day of this event, for a conversation about food and climate change.
 Out of concern for her children’s future, Bridle set out to understand how global food choices contribute to a quarter of the world’s greenhouse-gas emissions.
 This discussion and Q&A accompanies her well-researched and accessible book, Food and Climate Change Without the Hot Air.

 Dr Julian Huppert is an academic and politician.
 His background was in bioscience, and he then served as the Member of Parliament for Cambridge 2010-15, representing the Liberal Democrats.
 He is now Director of the Intellectual Forum at Jesus College, Cambridge, an interdisciplinary centre aimed to foster thinking and discussion about many of the big issues of our time.
 He is also Deputy Chair of the NHS Cambridgeshire and Peterborough CCG, and a Director of the Joseph Rowntree Reform Trust Ltd.

 Purchase the book Food and Climate Change Without the Hot Air on Amazon or get it for free with Kindle Unlimited

 IF Oxford uses Pay What You Decide (PWYD) ticketing so you can choose to pay whatever you want, or can afford.
 You can make your donation during booking or after the event and the amount you pay is up to you.
 A suggested donation of £5 per person for each event enjoyed will help secure the future of the Festival.Donate with PayPal Giving Fund